 Once you activated this plugin, it will automatically create AMP version of all posts.
 You can check newly created AMP posts by appending “/amp/” or ”?amp=1” in your blog post URL.

 For example, if you blog post URL is www.example.com/hello-world/

-- Right now this plugin works only for posts not for pages.
+- Right now this plugin works only for blog posts not for pages.

-- This plugin will create only the AMP version of your post and it won’t be ensuring serving AMP version while your visitor visits from mobile.
+- This plugin will create only the AMP version of your post and it won’t be ensuring serving AMP version while your visitor accesses it through mobile phones.
 You can ensure that AMP version of your post is serving to mobile users by redirecting mobile users to this AMP version.

 - This plugin uses only the default styling.